 Ketto, a crowdfunding platform based in India, connects those who need help with those who are willing to help.
 Through Ketto’s Social Impact Plan (SIP), you can support NGOs working to educate underprivileged children.
 By donating as little as Rs 100 a month, you can send a child to school and help them learn, grow and fulfil their dreams.
 Without quality education, a child’s future is at stake.
 Children are the future of tomorrow and will contribute to the betterment of our society.

-On this National Education Day, let’s honour the legacy of Maulana Azad by working to make his dream of an educated and empowered nation a reality.
+On this National Education Day, let’s honour the legacy of Maulana Abul Kalam Azad by working to make his dream of an educated and empowered nation a reality.
 Take a step today, like volunteering, mentoring, or donating towards education.
 Let’s work together to ensure every child gets a chance to learn, grow, and succeed.

 On this positive note, we wish you a very Happy National Education Day!

-- Your Guide To CGHS Empanelled Hospitals In Delhi - September 26, 2024
+- Your Guide To The Best NGOs In Delhi - November 28, 2024

 Need Funds for Medical Treatment?